lenastar/DanLenSnake/README.md

 # DanLenSnake
-Student project aimed at studying the object-oriented paradigm in the example of the game "Snake"
+Student project aimed at studying the object-oriented paradigm in the example of the game "Snake".